Bradfield/algos/linear-data-structures/implementing-an-unordered-list.md

 next node via the assignment statement in line 6.
 Again, the ability to compare a reference to `None` is very useful.
 Every time current moves to a new node, we add $1$ to `count`.
 Finally, `count` gets returned after the iteration stops.
-Figure 9 &lt;fig\_traversal&gt; shows this process as it proceeds down the list.
+Figure 9 shows this process as it proceeds down the list.

 **Listing 5**